reedy/ESP32-RevK/revk-user.md

 |`prefixinfo`|The prefix for `info`|
 |`prefixerror`|The prefix for `error`|

+Note that the `prefix` settings have to be one word, i.e. no `/` included in them.

 #### Status LED

 The status LED is defined by `blink`, which is an array of GPIO.
 It can be